“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 It shows the feet of a ballerina dancing en pointe with the caption:

 “It’s actually been a little illuminating, losing everything to your father.”
 Her face dims a little.
-“I still really miss my old ballet things, of course.
+“I still miss my old ballet things, of course.
 The trophies and the costumes and my sewing kit and all that.”

-“But a lot of my old stuff, I really don’t miss.
+“But a lot of my old stuff, I don’t miss.
 And I don’t think I’m in any hurry to replace it.
 It’s amazing how much clutter we pick up over our lives.”

 “I’m sorry,” she tells her plate.
 “I’m sorry you—you lost it all, that he—he threw it all out.”